heesters-nick/DwarfClass/README.md

   - Comment box for additional observations
   - Flexible input dynamic:
     - Option 1: use `classify_multiple_views_random_order.py` with Enter key confirmation at the end of the classifications
-    - Option 2: use `classify_multiple_views_random_order_v2.py` with automatic progression to the next image and more intuitive visual feedback
+    - Option 2: use `classify_multiple_views_random_order_v2.py` with automatic progression to the next image
   - Randomized image order to prevent bias
+  - Line number indicating object position is printed as a mechanic to correct errors once the classification was already locked in

 - Progress persistence:
   - Classifications are automatically saved